Spring Courses

 Introduction to Financial Management – ECO 10001

-Description: The main objectives of this course are to explain the key concepts in finance and illustrate how to apply them to real-world situations.
-It covers topics such as (a) Time value of money, (b) Investment decision rules, and Evaluating projects, (c) Basics of bond and stock valuation, (d) Portfolio management, (e) Capital Asset Pricing Model and Cost of capital, and (f) Capital structure, Working capital management, and Payout policy.
+Description: The main objectives of this course are to explain the key concepts in finance and illustrate how to apply the to real-world situations.
+It covers topics such as (a) Time value of money, (b) Investment decision rules and Evaluating projects, (c) Basics of bond and stock valuation, (d) Portfolio management, (e) Capital Asset Pricing Model and Cost of capital, and (f) Capital structure, Working capital management, and Payout policy.
 The learnings from this course are crucial for any business professional, regardless of their specific career objectives.
-The course requires no prior knowledge of finance and is designed as such.
+The course requires no prior knowledge of finance, and it is designed as such.

 College Algebra & Trigonometry – MATH 19000

-Description: Introduction to functions, rational expressions and their applications, rational exponents, conic sections, Gaussian elimination and determinants, nonlinear systems of equations, introductions to trigonometric functions.
+Description: Introduction to functions, rational expressions, and their applications, rational exponents, conic sections, Gaussian elimination and determinants, nonlinear systems of equations, introduction to trigonometric functions.

 Pre-calculus – MATH 19500